talisbreda/Teste-dev-BRy/api-bry/README.md

   - [Local] Run `mvn spring-boot:run`
 - The API will be running on `http://localhost:8080`
 - If running with Docker, the database will be running on port 5433

-# Client
-The client is located inside the client-bry/ folder.
-It is made with Angular and uses Axios to communicate with the API.

-## Requirements
-- Node.js
-- Angular CLI

-## Execution
-- Access the client-bry/ folder
-- Run the command `npm install`
-  - This will install all the dependencies needed to run the application
-- Run the command `ng serve`
-  - This will start the client on `http://localhost:4200`